ryzokuken/mf2-docs/guide-v2.md

 # MessageFormat for JavaScript Developers

-`MessageFormat` is a new WIP functionality that would act as a Swiss Army knife for all your i18n needs, allowing you to localize interfaces with great ease.
+`MessageFormat` is a new functionality that can act as a Swiss Army knife for all your i18n needs, allowing you to localize interfaces with great ease. `MessageFormat` is currently in "tech preview" mode, with an alpha release.

 ## What is a "Message"?

 Messages are user-visible strings, often with variable elements like names, numbers and dates.
 Message strings are typically translated into the different languages of a UI, and translators rearrange the variable elements according to the grammar of the target language.

 The simplest and most common use-case of such applications is to replace placeholders in applications with locale-specific messages.

+### Simple Messages

 Simple (static) messages can be written without utilizing special syntax, since the default mode is "text mode".